Kalix: Sites of interest

-Bergön is known as having the best sauna in the Kalix archipelago.
+Bergön is known as having the highest-regarded sauna in the Kalix archipelago.
 Halsön has a large white sand beach with barbecue camps.
-The true gem however, is Malören.
+The most popular island, however, is Malören.
 Malören is the final outpost of the archipelago and has as such had maritime pilots placed there from the 1830s all the way up to 1967.
-The island has a church, a small village with houses mostly used as summer cabins today, but also interesting remains of a time past, like one or two graves, a labyrinth and a wreck.
-The archipelago is important to the people of Kalix - if one does not have a cabin there then at least a good boat to get from island to island in.
-And one of the summer highlights for the local population is the sailing races organized by the Kalix sail- and race boat society (Kalix Segel och Motorbåtssällskap, KSMS).
+The island has a church, a small village with houses mostly used as summer cabins today, but also interesting remains of previous ages, like a small graveyard, a labyrinth and a shipwreck.
+The archipelago is significant to the people of Kalix - if one does not have a cabin there then at least a good boat to get from island to island in.
+Also, one of the most popular summer occurrences for the local population is the sailing races organized by the Kalix sail- and race boat society (Kalix Segel och Motorbåtssällskap, KSMS).

 The perhaps most interesting building in Kalix is Kalix Church.
 The building of the church started in the first half of the 15th century.
 The first time it is mentioned in writing is in an indulgence letter written on June 29, 1472 by archbishop Jakob Ulfsson Örnfot of Uppsala.
 The letter of indulgence was written on the same day that the archbishop inaugurated the polyptych.
 The church also has a very interesting history, with a remarkably well preserved girl buried under the entrance dressed like a bride, and the fact that the church was used as a stable for the horses of the Russian army in 1808.

+The town has a military museum called Kalix Line museum, dedicated to the region's line of fortification known as the Kalix Line (Kalixlinjens).
+It has over 60 vehicles, including a Saab 35 Draken and four Bandvagn 202 variants.